 During an emergency situation, the schools work closely with district administrators, law enforcement and the fire department to determine the appropriate actions to take for the safety of all involved.
 Depending on the circumstances, a school campus may be placed on a lockdown.
 During a lockdown, no one will be allowed to enter or leave the campus, including parents.

 Students should understand and follow all plans applicable to the given crisis.

-- Remain calm and reassure fellow students.
+- Remain calm, follow the school emergency plan, and reassure fellow students.

 - In the absence of adult direction, students can decide where it is safest to be and remain there.

 - Make sure your emergency contact numbers are updated and on file in the office.

 - Listen carefully to emergency notification messages.
 Check the district and/or school website for breaking news updates as phone communication may be interrupted due to excessive calls.

 To ensure students remain safe, schools may implement restricted pick-up procedures after an emergency situation.
 Please keep in mind that no one except authorized District staff and first responders will be allowed to enter or leave a school campus during certain emergencies.
 Also, only those listed on a student's emergency card will be allowed to pick a student up.
 Parents will receive information on the evacuation location and plan via phone, email, text and information will also be posted on the district or school website and on the district's official social media channels.